 Permission levels:

-- Admin — Full control, including adding/removing people
+• Admin — Full control, including adding and removing people

-- Analyst — Can view insights but not post or manage
+• Analyst — Can view insights but cannot post or manage

-Add people by their Facebook name or email.
-They’ll receive a notification to accept the role.
+Add people by their Facebook name or email address.
+They’ll get a notification to accept the role.

-Your Page works on its own, but for advertising, you’ll want to use it through Meta Business Suite.
+Your Page works on its own, but if you’re advertising, you want it inside Meta Business Suite.

-- A unified inbox (Facebook + Instagram messages in one place)
+• A unified inbox for Facebook and Instagram messages

-Your Page should automatically appear in Meta Business Suite once it’s created.
+Your Page automatically appears in Meta Business Suite once created.
 Access it at business.facebook.com.

-If you’re setting up Meta Ads, check out our guide on how to create a Meta Ads account — it picks up right where this guide ends.
+If you’re ready to set up Meta Ads, our guide on how to create a Meta Ads account in 2026 picks up right where this one ends.

 Connecting Instagram

-We cover this in detail in our guide on linking Instagram to your Facebook Business Page.
+We cover this step-by-step in our guide on linking Instagram to your Facebook Business Page.

 Common Mistakes to Avoid

 Using a personal profile as your business.
-Personal profiles have friend limits, can’t run ads, and violate Facebook’s terms when used for commercial purposes.
+Personal profiles have friend limits, can’t run ads, and violate Facebook’s terms when used commercially.
 Create a proper Page.

 Choosing a vague category.
-“Company” tells customers nothing.
+“Company” tells nobody anything.
 Be specific — “Restaurant,” “Clothing Store,” “Marketing Consultant.”

 Skipping the profile picture.
-Pages without profile pictures look abandoned or fake.
-Even a simple logo is better than the default gray silhouette.
+Pages without a profile picture look abandoned or fake.
+Even a basic logo is significantly better than the gray silhouette placeholder.

-Making the Page before you’re ready.
+Publishing before you’re ready.
 Once your Page is public, people can find it.
-If you need time to set things up, you can unpublish the Page temporarily in Settings → General → Page Visibility.
+If you need time to finish setup, unpublish it temporarily: Settings → General → Page Visibility.

-Adding too many admins.
-Every admin has full control, including the ability to remove other admins.
-Be selective.
-Use Editor or Moderator roles for people who don’t need full access.
+Giving everyone Admin access.
+Admins have full control, including the ability to remove other admins and delete the Page.
+Use Editor or Moderator roles for anyone who doesn’t need full control.

 Quick Reference